An Operator Learning Approach via Function-valued Reproducing Kernel Hilbert Space for Differential Equations: Methodology

 \subsection{Function-valued RKHS-based Model}

-Inspired by function-valued RKHS, which has the property that the representer theorem provides a special form for approximating an operator, and shows that it has the ability to converge to the exact operator, we propose a model based on function-valued RKHS.
-Above all, we consider the supervised learning in view of an operator.
+Function-valued RKHS, which has the property that the representer theorem provides a special form for approximating an operator, demonstrates that the generalization error only depends on the reproducing kernel.
+Then, inspired by the architecture of DeepONets, we take Hilbert-Schmidt integral operator as the reproducing kernel and propose our model.